Resume and Cover Letters

 • Style: Start off sentences with action verbs to convey enthusiasm and achievement.

-• Avoid: Do not list your own website if it includes personal information.
-Never reveal confidential personal data such as social security number, driver's license, or credit card numbers on a resumé.
+• Avoid: Do not reveal confidential personal data such as social security number, driver's license, or credit card numbers on a resume.

 • Sources: Consult Career Services, professors, family, friends, and professionals in your field.